mattfenwick/clojarse-js/issues.md

      modules as well as test modules), might as well factor it out
    description: between the cst -- b/c tree is "cleaned" -- and ast

- - would like to have close position for hierarchical forms
+ - would like to have close position in syntax trees

  - `#java.lang.String["abc"]` is valid syntax for a call to a java constructor, or something defined with deftype or defrecord